The (Computational) Social Choice Take on Indivisible Participatory Budgeting: The Core

 \begin{theorem}[\citealt{PPS21}] Given an instance $I = \tuple{\projSet, c, b}$ and a profile $\profile$ of cardinal ballots, let $u_{\max}$ and $u_{\min}$ be the highest and lowest possible satisfaction of a voter, defined as:

 Then, $\mes(I, \profile)$ is in the $\alpha$-sat approximate core of $I$ for $\alpha = 4\log(2 \cdot \nicefrac{u_{\max}}{u_{\min}})$. \end{theorem}

-The previous result shows that the $\bigO(\log(|\allocSet(I)|))$-sat approximate core is always non empty for any instance $I$.
-Moreover, it also implies that a suitable budget allocation can be found in polynomial-time. \citet{MSWW22} extend this result by showing that the $\bigO(1)$-sat approximate core is always non-empty, however it is unknown if the corresponding budget allocation can be computed in polynomial-time.
+The previous result shows that the $\bigO(\log(|\allocSet(I)|))$-sat approximate core is always non-empty for any instance $I$.
+Moreover, it also implies that a suitable budget allocation can be found in polynomial time. \citet{MSWW22} extend this result by showing that the $\bigO(1)$-sat approximate core is always non-empty, however it is unknown if the corresponding budget allocation can be computed in polynomial time.

 \begin{theorem}[\citealt{MSWW22}] For every instance $I$ and profile $\profile$ of cardinal ballots, the $9.27$-sat approximate core is always non-empty. \end{theorem}

 This result is obtained by some rather intricate rounding of fractional budget allocations.
 Note that it also allows \citet{MSWW22} to obtain results for non-additive cardinal ballots.
 These results are out of the scope of this survey.